 “I learned video editing while working as an assistant at a video marketing agency in Chicago.
 While my position largely involved analytics, I was frequently asked to assist in the post-production process.”

 It’s always helpful to provide verifiable proof that other people approve of your work.
 One way to do this is by listing relevant awards or honors you have received for your work.
 Consider placing this in the same paragraph that you list your education and key experience.

 If you are new to the game, don’t fret either.
 You can always share viewing statistics for your videos, online praise from viewers, or testimonials from your client e.g. a social media marketing manager you’ve worked with.

 Show How You Work With Clients

 Videography is a creative process.
 As an editor, you are given the important but sometimes touchy job of changing someone’s creation.
-In addition to that, you’ve also got to work with the client to ensure that their brand shines through.
+In addition to that, you’ve also got to work with the marketing manager to ensure that their brand shines through.
 What you do is important, but so is your process.

 You won’t be able to go into this in-depth.
 But, you should mention some key points.
 For example:

 “Because I work closely with videographers who have a very clear vision of the final product, I tend to keep my editing true to that.
 When possible, I ask to attend at least a few preproduction sessions so that I can learn as much as I can about the creator and their client.”